bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-Note, please make sure [ripgrep](https://github.com/BurntSushi/ripgrep) is available on the host and that the [Grepper](https://github.com/mhinz/vim-grepper) Vim plugin is installed with these settings in your `/.vimrc`.
+Note, please make sure [ripgrep](https://github.com/BurntSushi/ripgrep) is available on the host and that the [Grepper](https://github.com/mhinz/vim-grepper) Vim plugin is installed and configured with these settings.

 ```viml
 let g:grepper = {}